 At least as important is the rise of big data and the evolution towards data-driven business models with data being a core business asset that doesn’t just need to be protected but also is vital for future growth.
 This evolution, and we’re really still at the beginning, has led to more regulations to protect specific types of data, mainly personal data.
 The attractiveness of data has also increased for cybercriminals along with the value of it.
 And, again, data sometimes has become so essential that severe cyber attacks can lead to impactful disruptions.

 Another important factor is, of course, as mentioned, the increase of cyber attacks and the growing sophistication of cybercrime.
-If cyber incidents are perceived as such a high risk, there must be several reasons for it, and as you know and we’ve covered in several blogs, the stakes are higher, and the incidents, certainly from the cyber attack perspective, increase.
+If cyber risk is perceived as such a high risk, there must be several reasons for it, and as you know and we’ve covered in several blogs, the stakes are higher, and the incidents, certainly from the cyber attack perspective, increase.

 There is much more that explains the increasing attention for cyber resilience and approaches beyond traditional cybersecurity (including, for instance, ‘Zero Trust’).
 Think about the ongoing efforts to bridge physical and digital environments as we see in Industry 4.0 and how we keep connecting things to our digital business environment with the Internet of Things.
 Or the emergence of digital ecosystems that go beyond the boundaries of the organization whereby value chains can be disrupted in case of incidents.
 The list goes on, the attack surface grows, and the consequences of attacks are potentially more significant.